wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

       }
     }

-With this policy we have established that it is allowed to read agents 001, 002, 003 and 004.
+With this policy, we have established that it is allowed to read agents 001, 002, 003 and 004.
 We can create more policies to our liking as long as they are not repeated.
 We may also change this policy at any time to, for example, add new agents.

 The return response after adding the new policy should be similar to the one below.
 The highlighted ID should be used later to assign the policy to the role.